 Funder: Department of Homeland Security - FEMA

-Summary: Supports fire departments and volunteer firefighter organizations to hire, recruit, and retain frontline firefighters, enhancing community preparedness and response.
+Summary: Supports fire departments and volunteer firefighter organizations to hire, recruit, and retain frontline firefighters, improving community fire protection and staffing.

-Key Information: No cost share for Recruitment & Retention; cost share required for Hiring Activity.
+Key Information: No cost share required for R&R grants; cost share required for Hiring Activity grants.